-THIS AGREEMENT entered into as of this day of , 2002, by and between the CITY OF JERSEY CITY, in the County of Hudson, State of New Jersey. a Municipal Corporation of the State of New Jersey (hereinafter called the "City"), and JERSEY CITY PUBLIC EMPLOYEES, INC., LOCAL 245 (hereinafter called the "Union"), represents the complete final understanding on all bargainable issues.
+THIS AGREEMENT entered into as of this day of , 2006, subject to Union membership ratification and approval of the Municipal Council, by and between the City of Jersey City, in the County of Hudson, State of New Jersey, a Municipal Corporation of the State of New Jersey (hereinafter called the "City"), and Jersey City Public Employees, Inc., Local 246 (hereinafter called the "Union"), represents the complete final understanding on all bargainable issues.

-WHEREAS, the parties have negotiated for the purpose of entering into a Collective Bargaining Agreement;
+WHEREAS, the parties have negotiated for the purpose of entering into a Collective Bargaining Agreement.